Communications and Society Program

 At the annual Aspen Institute Forum on Communications and Society (FOCAS), invited participants develop strategies for using new information and communications technologies for the greater benefit of society.

-The 2014 FOCAS titled, Strengthening the Internet for Free Expression and Innovation, will take place in Aspen, Colorado August 10-13.
-Citizen leaders, public officials, technologists, corporate and non-profit leaders and academics will gather together to explore the competing values of security, innovation, openness and privacy, and propose constructive recommendations for ensuring free expression, consumer choice, and a secure and vibrant economy.
+The 2014 FOCAS titled, Strengthening the Internet for Free Expression and Innovation, took place in Aspen, Colorado August 10-13.
+Citizen leaders, public officials, technologists, corporate and non-profit leaders and academics gathered together to explore the competing values of security, innovation, openness and privacy, and propose constructive recommendations for ensuring free expression, consumer choice, and a secure and vibrant economy.
+The Forum also addressed the issue of how to bring more Americans into substantive dialogue on Internet policies, that is, those beyond the familiar constituencies that typically participate in these debates.

 Toward the Next Phase of Open Government